Sweden hero image

 • Balanced pacing with train segments, fika breaks, and evening fireside gatherings

-• Seasons chosen intentionally: Midsummer for outdoor worship, winter for aurora experiences, or spring/fall for cost-effective retreats
+• Seasons chosen intentionally: Midsummer for outdoor worship, winter for aurora experiences, or spring/fall for lower-cost retreats

-We orchestrate rail passes, ferry cabins, and Nordic venues so pastors can focus on shepherding, donor care, and spiritual formation.
+We coordinate rail passes, ferry cabins, and Nordic venues so pastors can focus on shepherding, donor care, and spiritual formation.

 Sample Ministry Focus